 Even with over 71% of companies allowing full-time remote work for employees with child care needs, it’s been a challenging experience for any parent to figure out how to keep children entertained, engaged and happy during a global pandemic.
-It’s even more challenging when you include a divorce and the tasks that follow including finding a divorce lawyer, dealing with emotions, and more.
+It’s even more challenging when you include a divorce and the tasks that follow including finding a divorce lawyer, dealing with emotions, parenting time, and more.
 As you embark upon the task of solo-parenting, consider some of the best ways to keep your children engaged with healthy activities.

 Whether you’re in the process of meeting with a family lawyer or you’re in need of a quiet moment to yourself, it’s okay to schedule downtime for the family.
 During this time, your children can all go to their rooms for a nap.
 Even if they don’t take a nap, it’s at least 30 minutes when they’re required to be quiet and still.
 If they choose to read a book until they fall asleep, that’s fine.
 For little ones who still need a nap, it’s the perfect way to allow them to recharge themselves.
 It also gives you a chance to take a break for anything you want to do.

 If you’re opposed to allowing your children to enjoy screen time, that’s perfectly fine.
 Go with your convictions.
 However, it’s okay to give yourself grace and allow your children to spend time in front of the television or the tablet.
 The key is to monitor how much time they’re spending in front of the television.
 If they’re binge-watching multiple shows in one day, that’s probably too much television consumption.
 However, it’s okay to allow them to enjoy their favorite video games or television shows for an hour or two a day.
 It’s a chance for you to catch your breath, get caught up with tasks and know that your children are having a great time while you’re preoccupied.